navgurukul/newton/maths-hi-toh-hai/pattern-questions.md

       a.
 BDBD
       b.
 DDCA
-      C. DBBC
+      c.
+DBBC
-      D. BDAC
+      d.
+BDAC
-      E.NONE OF THESE
+      e.NONE OF THESE

 10. BA _ B _ AAB _ A _ B